 The gender perspective in the green transition should also be further strengthened, as several studies highlighting the different impacts and vulnerabilities to climate change between men and women, due to their different social roles, status, resources etc. Thus far, this aspects has been only partially addressed (ESO, 2024; Hefferman et al, 2022).
 Imbalances are also evident in the labor market: for example, recent studies from ILO found that of the nearly 20 million additional jobs possible in a sustainable energy transition by 2030, only 6 million jobs go to female workers (IRENA and ILO, 2023).
 A JRC study analysed the effects of the energy transition on women, shedding light on the often-overlooked impact of gender disparities in access to clean and affordable energy, highlighting the need for immediate action to bridge the gap and foster social resilience (Murauskaite-Bull et al., 2024).
 It emphasises the importance of inclusive policies to guarantee women’s active engagement and representation in the energy industry, not just as customers, but also in particular as decision-makers and innovators, with increased political and managerial engagement.

 As recently highlighted also by the European Social Observatory (ESO, 2024), the EU framework for the just transition needs to be significantly broadened and made more effective, strengthening the link between the green transition and welfare policies, and also reinforcing the involvement of citizens and stakeholders.

-The success of the green transition depends on its ability to acknowledge and address the concerns of the most vulnerable people, who may lose in the process.
-Ensuring a fair and just transition requires understanding of the challenges, the distributional impacts and risk of inequalities, including energy, transport, carbon footprint and gender inequalities.
+The need of effective social policies is further enshrined by the new competitiveness strategy, when focusing on the urgency of promoting skills and quality jobs, while ensuring social fairness.
+The success of the transition towards a green and competitive Europe depends on the ability to acknowledge and address the concerns of the most vulnerable people, who may lose in the process.
+Ensuring a fair and just transition requires understanding of the challenges, the distributional impacts and risk of inequalities, including energy and transport poverty, carbon footprint and gender inequalities.

 5.1.1 Energy poverty

-Energy poverty is becoming a pressing issue for a socially inclusive clean energy transition in the EU, due to its impact on vulnerable populations (Ref to JRC report).
+Energy poverty is becoming a pressing issue for a socially inclusive clean energy transition in the EU, due to its impact on vulnerable populations (Menyhert, 2022)).
 After a decade of decline, energy poverty is on the rise again, particularly since 2021.
 More than 10% of the EU population struggled with inadequate home heating in 2023.
 Variations across regions and demographic groups illustrate the complexity of the issue.
 Low-income households are disproportionately affected, with some regions reporting that up to 55% of individuals are unable to meet their energy costs (Koukoufikis et al., 2024).
 This underscores the urgency for comprehensive policy measures that address both the symptoms and the root causes of energy poverty.

 Tackling energy poverty has become specific policy priority in the legislative package Clean Energy for All Europeans, which was strengthened with the Recommendation on Energy Poverty (2020), issued as part of the Renovation Wave package and recently strengthened by a Second Recommendation on Energy Poverty (2023).
+Supporting the Clean Industrial Deal, the Action Plan for Affordable Energy will focus on decreasing energy costs for citizens, businesses, industry and communities across the EU, considering the needs of all people, including vulnerable groups.

 Energy efficiency of residential buildings is a key determinant of energy poverty.
-The recently adopted Energy Performance of Buildings Directive (EPBD) clearly included provisions to tackle energy poverty and mandates Member States to carefully design and implement financing schemes that not only incentivize building renovations but also include robust monitoring of social impacts to prevent any adverse effects on vulnerable populations.
+The Energy Performance of Buildings Directive (EPBD) clearly included provisions to tackle energy poverty and mandates Member States to carefully design and implement financing schemes that not only incentivize building renovations but also include robust monitoring of social impacts to prevent any adverse effects on vulnerable populations.